bkimminich/it-security-lecture/slides/02-08-integrity_failures.md

   delivery networks (CDNs)
   * insecure CI/CD pipeline introduces the potential for unauthorized access, malicious code, or system compromise
   * auto-update functionality downloading and applying updates without sufficient integrity verification
-* Objects or data encoded or serialized into a structure that an attacker can see and modify is vulnerable to insecure deserialization, e.g.
+* Objects or data encoded or serialized into a structure that an attacker can see and modify is vulnerable to insecure deserialization, e.g. insecure native serialization formats and libraries being used
-  * XML parsers allowing XML External Entities (XXE)
-  * insecure native serialization formats and libraries being used

 ---